elmtree-askmo/cloudcannon-app/content/learn/nursing/how-should-employees-report-risks-and-incidents-according-to-the-health-and-safety-at-work-act.md

 url: /learn/nursing/questions/how-should-employees-report-risks-and-incidents-according-to-the-health-and-safety-at-work-act
 score: -1.0
 related_article1:
-    id: 169509
+    id: 169503
-    title: How should patient dignity be maintained during handling in care settings?
+    title: >-
+        What is the role of the Health and Safety Executive in workplace safety?
     subject: Nursing
-    url: /learn/nursing/questions/how-should-patient-dignity-be-maintained-during-handling-in-care-settings
+    url: /learn/nursing/questions/what-is-the-role-of-the-health-and-safety-executive-in-workplace-safety
 related_article2:
-    id: 169508
+    id: 169506
-    title: How can hazards be identified and controlled in a risk assessment?
+    title: >-
+        What training responsibilities do employers have under the duty of care?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-hazards-be-identified-and-controlled-in-a-risk-assessment
+    url: /learn/nursing/questions/what-training-responsibilities-do-employers-have-under-the-duty-of-care
 related_article3:
-    id: 169509
+    id: 169502
-    title: How should patient dignity be maintained during handling in care settings?
+    title: >-
+        How does the TILE risk assessment model evaluate individual capability?
     subject: Nursing
-    url: /learn/nursing/questions/how-should-patient-dignity-be-maintained-during-handling-in-care-settings
+    url: /learn/nursing/questions/how-does-the-tile-risk-assessment-model-evaluate-individual-capability
 related_article4:
-    id: 169503
+    id: 169508
-    title: What is the role of the Health and Safety Executive in workplace safety?
+    title: >-
+        How can hazards be identified and controlled in a risk assessment?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-the-health-and-safety-executive-in-workplace-safety
+    url: /learn/nursing/questions/how-can-hazards-be-identified-and-controlled-in-a-risk-assessment
 related_article5:
-    id: 169511
+    id: 169505
-    title: What are the guidelines for safe operation of hoist and sit to stand equipment?
+    title: >-
+        What are the employee's duties in reporting faulty equipment under the duty of care?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-guidelines-for-safe-operation-of-hoist-and-sit-to-stand-equipment
+    url: /learn/nursing/questions/what-are-the-employees-duties-in-reporting-faulty-equipment-under-the-duty-of-care
 ---

 &nbsp;